Bellerophon: Capturing Pegasus

 Bellerophon Taming Pegasus, by Jacques Lipchitz.
 1977.
 Columbia University, New York.

-To obtain the services of the untamed winged horse, Polyeidos told Bellerophon to sleep in the temple of Athena.
-While Bellerophon slept, he dreamed that Athena set a golden bridle beside him, saying "Sleepest thou, prince of the house of Aiolos?
+To obtain the services of the untamed winged horse, Polyeidos tells Bellerophon to sleep in the temple of Athena.
+While Bellerophon sleeps, he dreams that Athena sets a golden bridle beside him, saying "Sleepest thou, prince of the house of Aiolos?
 Come, take this charm for the steed and show it to the Tamer thy father as thou makest sacrifice to him of a white bull."
-It was there when he awoke and understood that he had to approach Pegasus while it drank from a well.
-When asked, Polyeidos told him which well: the never-failing Pirene on the citadel of Corinth, the city of Bellerophon's birth.
-Bellerophon mounted his steed and flew off, back to Lycia where the Chimera was said to dwell.
+It is there when he awakes and he understands that he has to approach Pegasus while it is drinking from a well.
+When asked, Polyeidos tells him which well: the never-failing Pirene on the citadel of Corinth, the city of Bellerophon's birth.
+Bellerophon mounts his steed and flies off, back to Lycia where the Chimera is said to dwell.

-Other accounts say that Athena brought Pegasus already tamed and bridled, or that Poseidon the horse-tamer, secretly the father of Bellerophon, brought Pegasus, as Pausanias understood.
+Other accounts say that Athena brings Pegasus already tamed and bridled, or that Poseidon the horse-tamer, secretly the father of Bellerophon, brings Pegasus, as Pausanias understood.